Vitamin B3 (nicotinamide) reduces the risk of some skin cancers in high-risk people. It also treats and prevents solar keratoses.

 Vitamin B3 is an effective treatment for managing solar keratoses (“sun spots”).

 Vitamin B3 is not a cure for solar keratoses.
-For the best results, people with advanced or multiple solar keratoses should also use other treatments such as prescriptions creams/ointments (fluorouracil, ingenol mebutate or imiquimod) together with vitamin B3.
+For the best results, people with advanced or multiple solar keratoses should also use other treatments such as prescription creams/ointments (fluorouracil/calcipotriol, fluorouracil, diclofenac or imiquimod) together with vitamin B3.

 The protective effects of vitamin B3 should theoretically also work against melanoma.
 This protection hasn’t been demonstrated in studies, but this is probably because melanoma is much less common than BCC and SCC.
 To get significant results, a trial would need to examine many more people over a longer period (Minocha 2018).